sklarfox/digital-envelopes/README.md

 #### Installation

-1. Create a psql database called `budget`.
-Import `schema.sql` will create the required schema and populate the database with test data.
+1. Create a psql database named `budget`.
+Importing `schema_empty.sql` will create the minimum required schema, but otherwise leave the budget empty. `schema_populated.sql` will create the schema and populate the budget with some test data.
 2. Run `ruby budget.rb` to start the web server.
 3. Navigate to `localhost:4567` (or whatever port your application is listening on).

 #### A bit on the 'Envelope' system of personal finance

 This app is meant to create a digital version of the envelope system.
-In the physical world, a budgeteer would use real envelopes, and label each envelope with an expense category.
+In the physical world, a budgeter would use real envelopes, and label each envelope with an expense category.
 This could be rent, groceries, insurance, fun money, or anything else.
 Then, anytime they are paid income, they would allocate their cash into those envelopes.
-Then, any time a purchase or expense comes up, it would be paid from the appropriate envelope.
+Then, when a purchase or expense happens, it would be paid from the appropriate envelope.

 The key focus of this method is to prevent overspending for any given category; if the cash hasn't been allocated for a purchase, then the envelope is empty.
-To complete the purchase, then money would need to either be pulled from another category, or not completed.
-This allows the person to be mindful and have greater awareness around spending.
+To complete the purchase, then money would need to either be pulled from another category, or not completed after all.
+This allows the budgeter to be mindful and have greater awareness around spending.

 #### Usage

-The app requires the user to be logged in to access any portion of the app.
+The app requires the user to be logged in to access any part of the app.
 Once logged in, the user will remain logged in until the `Sign Out` button is pressed.

 - **Credentials**: *username*: `password`